depengkong/depengkong.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

-17. **Depeng Kong**, Zhen Zhang, Ping Ping, Guoming Chen, Xu He, Hanbing Yang.
-[Experimental study on burning behavior of crude oil pool fire in annular ice cavities](https://www.sciencedirect.com/science/article/pii/S001623611831247X).
+17. **Depeng Kong**, Zhen Zhang, Ping Ping, Guoming Chen, Xu He, Hanbing Yang. <u>[Experimental study on burning behavior of crude oil pool fire in annular ice cavities](https://www.sciencedirect.com/science/article/pii/S001623611831247X)</u>.
 Fuel.
 2018, 234: 464-472.
-27. Ping Ping, **Depeng Kong**, Jiaqing Zhang, Ruoxi Wen, Jennifer Wen.
-[Characterization of behaviour and hazards of fire and deflagration for high-energy Li-ion cells by over-heating](https://www.sciencedirect.com/science/article/pii/S0378775318307523).
+27. Ping Ping, **Depeng Kong**, Jiaqing Zhang, Ruoxi Wen, Jennifer Wen. <u>[Characterization of behaviour and hazards of fire and deflagration for high-energy Li-ion cells by over-heating](https://www.sciencedirect.com/science/article/pii/S0378775318307523)</u>.
 Journal of Power Sources.
 2018, 398: 55-66.
 37. Ping, Ping, Ke Wang, and **Depeng Kong**.
 "Analysis of emergency evacuation in an offshore platform using evacuation simulation modeling." *Physica A: Statistical Mechanics and its Applications* 505 (2018): 601-612.
 47. Ping, Ping, Ke Wang, **Depeng Kong**, and Guoming Chen.
 "Estimating probability of success of escape, evacuation, and rescue (EER) on the offshore platform by integrating Bayesian Network and Fuzzy AHP." *Journal of Loss Prevention in the Process Industries* 54 (2018): 57-68.
 57. Yang, Ruochen, Faisal Khan, Ming Yang, **Depeng Kong**, and Changhang Xu.
 "A numerical fire simulation approach for effectiveness analysis of fire safety measures in floating liquefied natural gas facilities." *Ocean Engineering* 157 (2018): 219-233.